Nikovash/bitoreum-builder/docs/usage-guide.md

 8) Cancel and exit
 ```

-- Choose the number corresponding to your platform.
+- Choose the number corresponding to your platform
-- Option 8 will exit the script.
+- Option 8 will exit the script
 ---

 ### 3 | Determine if you want QT (GUI) Wallet
 ```
 Y|n prompt
 ```

 ## 🛠️ What the Script Does